Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Shots aren’t just for babies or young children.
+Vaccines aren’t just for babies or young children.
 We all need vaccines throughout our lives to help protect against serious diseases, says the Centers for Disease Control and Prevention.

 Different vaccines are recommended for children, teens and adults.
 The right vaccines at the right time can help keep people of all ages healthy.
 What vaccines you need depends on factors like age, health problems, jobs and travel.
 Some examples: